-The MammalWeb UK project aims to enlist the public in helping us to catalogue the UK’s mammalian biodiversity, and to understand what species are around us, where they occur, and what aspects of the environment impact on their occurrence and activity.
+The MammalWeb Britain project aims to enlist the public in helping us to catalogue Britain’s mammalian biodiversity, and to understand what species are around us, where they occur, and what aspects of the environment impact on their occurrence and activity.

 The MammalNet project is assessing the potential of voluntary citizen involvement for mammal monitoring across Europe.
 How much can citizens contribute to mammal monitoring in Europe using camera traps?

 A project set up to document the mammals of the Bunloit Estate, a rewilding project on the shores of Loch Ness.

 Scottish Wildcats Project (Scottish Wildcat Action).
 This project includes official (Scottish Wildcat Action) and community-led surveys throughout the range of the Scottish wildcat.